meltano/handbook/src/_company/strategy.md

 - Timeframe for evaluation (e.g. "by July 10")
 - Dashboard Link (if available)

-KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives when appropriate via linked issues and/or via GitLab labels.
-The list of KPIs and (optionally) of the KPI goal is public and listed below under each Goal definition, including links to the GitLab issues with additional information.
+KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives via linked issues and/or via GitLab labels.
+The list of KRs is public and listed below under each OKR definition, including links to the GitLab issues with additional information.

 ## OKRs in Gitlab